 5. Brace yourself for sticky situations

 Even if you have the healthiest, junk-free kitchen in the country you can’t always control what your kids are offered outside your home.
 Kids might also feel like the odd-one-out if they are told not to eat the foods offered at the birthday party (and they may pig out behind your back).
-Let them know that they are allowed to eat these “sometimes” foods – suggest for them to choose 2-3 of their favourites and eat a small helping only.
+Let them know they are allowed to eat these “sometimes” foods.
+Suggest for them to choose 2-3 of their favourites and eat a small helping only.
 To prevent overeating or gorging, give them a healthy snack before attending the party.
 If appropriate, you could also offer to contribute a healthy platter to the party.

 At the end of the day, it’s important to ensure whatever changes you make to wean your kids off junk food are sustainable for you and your family.
 Children are surprisingly observant of what adults are eating and doing (especially parents).
 So, the best results are seen when the whole family gets on board and adopts healthier habits together.
 Walk your talk and show them that healthy eating is doable, applies to everyone and isn’t about deprivation or “boring” foods – so make healthy the norm AND fun for kids.